Introduction

 - Professional/Administrative

-- Technology in Burlington, Lebanon, and Salem.
+- in Burlington, Lebanon, and Salem.

 Additionally, similar programs, such as the University of Houston–Victoria, have demonstrated successful outcomes for graduates, showcasing the potential career paths available to Rutgers students.
 While UHV offers study abroad opportunities to enhance leadership and management capabilities, Rutgers also provides avenues for global exposure, further enriching the educational experience.